Vint Cerf: Life and career

 From 1973 to 1982, Cerf worked at the United States Defense Advanced Research Projects Agency (DARPA) and funded various groups to develop TCP/IP, packet radio (PRNET), packet satellite (SATNET) and packet security technology.
 These efforts were rooted in the needs of the military.
 In the late 1980s, Cerf moved to MCI where he helped develop the first commercial email system (MCI Mail) to be connected to the Internet, in 1989.

 Cerf is active in a number of global humanitarian organizations.
-Cerf typically appears in a three-piece suit; a rarity in an industry known for its casual dress norms.
+Cerf typically appears in a three-piece suit, a rarity in an industry known for its casual dress norms.

 As vice president of MCI Digital Information Services from 1982 to 1986, Cerf led the engineering of MCI Mail, which became the first commercial email service to be connected to the Internet in 1989.
 In 1986, he joined Bob Kahn at the Corporation for National Research Initiatives as its vice president, working with Kahn on Digital Libraries, Knowledge Robots, and gigabit speed networks.
 Since 1988 Cerf lobbied for the privatization of the internet.
 In 1992, he and Kahn, among others, founded the Internet Society (ISOC) to provide leadership in education, policy and standards related to the Internet.
 Cerf served as the first president of ISOC.
 Cerf rejoined MCI in 1994 and served as Senior Vice President of Technology Strategy.
 In this role, he helped to guide corporate strategy development from a technical perspective.
 Previously, he served as MCI's senior vice president of Architecture and Technology, leading a team of architects and engineers to design advanced networking frameworks, including Internet-based solutions for delivering a combination of data, information, voice and video services for business and consumer use.

 During 1997, Cerf joined the board of trustees of Gallaudet University, a university for the education of the deaf and hard-of-hearing.
 Cerf himself is hard of hearing.
 He has also served on the university's Board of Associates.

 Cerf, as leader of MCI's internet business, was criticized due to MCI's role in providing the IP addresses used by Send-Safe.com, a vendor of spamware that uses a botnet in order to send spam.
 MCI refused to terminate the spamware vendor.
 At the time, Spamhaus also listed MCI as the ISP with the most Spamhaus Block List listings.

-Cerf has worked for Google as a vice president and Chief Internet Evangelist since October 2005.
+Cerf worked for Google as a vice president and Chief Internet Evangelist from October 2005 to July 2026.
 In this function he has become well known for his predictions on how technology will affect future society, encompassing such areas as artificial intelligence, environmentalism, the advent of IPv6 and the transformation of the television industry and its delivery model.